insightcrunch/insightcrunch/_posts/2010-09-20-tcs-ilp-ahmadabad.md

 ## Conclusion: The Full Arc of the Ahmedabad ILP

-The TCS ILP at Ahmedabad - the train journey that started the story, the first batch that became the best batch, the Science City trip, the Diu-Somnath-Gir adventure, the JavaB community, the emotional farewell, the posting to the next chapter - is a story that thousands of TCS professionals have lived in their own version.
+The TCS ILP at Ahmadabad - the train journey that started the story, the first batch that became the best batch, the Science City trip, the Diu-Somnath-Gir adventure, the JavaB community, the emotional farewell, the posting to the next chapter - is a story that thousands of TCS professionals have lived in their own version.

 Every version of the story begins with the same anxiety of the unfamiliar and ends with the same mixture of gratitude and loss at the farewell.
 The specific characters, the specific incidents, and the specific city experiences are different in every version.
 The emotional arc is consistent.